marcus-crane/utf9k/src/content/questions/emacs-compile-from-source.md

 ---
-title: "How can I compile Emacs from source?"
-slug: "emacs-compile-from-source"
+category: questions
-description: "In which I recall how to compile an operating system of a text editor"
+description: In which I recall how to compile an operating system of a text editor
-category: "questions"
+output: src/content/questions
+publish: true
+slug: emacs-compile-from-source
 tags:
-  - "emacs"
+  - emacs
+title: How can I compile Emacs from source?
 ---
 The following should roughly do it.
 Your mileage may vary!

 ```shell